Logopedjobb/logopedjobb.github.io/README.md

 Built with html, css and .js.

-Using the Alljobs-widget from Arbetsförmedlingens JobTechProject.
+Using the <a href="https://github.com/MagnumOpuses/allJobAdsWidget/blob/master/README.md">Alljobs-widget</a> from Arbetsförmedlingens JobTechProject.